brianmaxxed/tictactoe-movecheck/README.md

 It's RECURSIVE, so it's light on it's feet and fast.
 The recursion depth will stop when a non-consecutive player character is found in the direction it is checking (horizontal, vertical, and diagonal!

+You can also setup test boards quickly!!
+It's just checking a move.
+More to come later interms of finishing the game ;)

 # What's special about this tic-tac-toe board?

 Well, it's a simple ES6 object-oriented example where you can input a 2 dimensional array and process the moves as a one dimensional string, and I think it shows a good understanding of how to manipulate an array of data quickly and easily.